IDMNYU/DM-GY-6063-A-CreativeCoding-Fall-2017-Bennett/README.md

 • Create a 5-7 minutes presentation (pdf, powerpoint, keynote, quicktime, etc.)

-• Decide whether or not you want to mirror your presentation or not (if you're using presentation tools - ie, notes) Get familiar with your display preferences in advance!!
+• Decide whether or not you want to mirror your presentation or not (if you're using presentation tools - ie, notes).
+Get familiar with your display preferences in advance!!
 I'm not kidding either.
 Borrow a cable from the student aids outside 811 by the kitchen area, and try it out on your own BEFORE class.
 Seriously.
 It makes all the difference in the quality of your presentation and presentation nerves.

 • If you have sound during your presentation, set your external sound preferences in system preferences to Crestron.
 Test this out on the projector before your present.
 See above.